To help support you and your practice, we've updated our site with important

 In adults with DKD* and T2D,

-INVOKANA® 100 mg is the only SGLT2i proven to deliver all of the following:
+INVOKANA® 100 mg is the only SGLT2i indicated to:

 - INVOKANA® 100 mg can be initiated in patients with an eGFR as low as 30.* Patients already on INVOKANA® whose eGFR declines below 30* can continue on the 100-mg dose unless dialysis is initiated1

 - INVOKANA® is contraindicated in patients who have serious hypersensitivity reaction to INVOKANA®, such as anaphylaxis or angioedema, and in patients on dialysis1